graniticio/granitic/doc/tutorial/006-database-read.md

 ### RdbmsAccess

 This facility is the bridge between Granitic's database framework and your application code.
-It uses the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider) to obtain connections to your database and injects a instance of [RdbmsClientManager](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClientManager) into any of your application components thats have a member variable of the form:
+It uses the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider) to obtain connections to your database and injects an instance of [RdbmsClientManager](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClientManager) into any of your application components that have the field:

 ```go
   DbClientManager rdbms.RdbmsClientManager